 [Regulation 45 inserted in Gazette 28 Feb 2007 p.
 662-4.]

-46. Price lists for cigars sold by retailers
+46. Price lists for tobacco products or smoking implements sold by retailers

-For the purposes of section 24(1) information about the availability or price of cigars in a cigar cabinet or humidified room may be displayed in the form of a price list if —
+For the purposes of section 24(1) information about the availability or price of tobacco products or smoking implements may be displayed in the form of a price list if —

 (a) the price list is available only on the request of a customer; and